theofficialcopypaste/Multiboot-Tips/README.md

 - [UTC](https://github.com/theofficialcopypaste/Multiboot-Tips#utc)

 ---

 ### Multiboot USB Procedure

+This guide is not applicable to Bootcamp.
+Separate disk is encourage.

 #### Installation

-To perform multiboot install operating system, you need to consider one thing:
+* One thing needs to be kept in mind when doing a multiboot installation of an operating system:
   * Which OS first to install?
   * What is current OS you have?

-If your current OS is Windows, you may proceed to install macOS regularly as guided by Dortania.
-If Linux, same procedure.
-The problem is if you already has macOS installed.
-Windows will overwrite `EFI` partition if you not unplugged manually `SATA` or `NVME` which contain Linux and macOS in installation process.

-#### What is the best procedure?

-The best way is to install Windows first since macOS and Linux don't overwrite `EFI` partition.
-This methos is not applicable to Bootcamp.
-Separate disk is encourage.
+* The following is the operating system sequence for the multiboot process.
+  * **First**: Windows
+  * **Second**: Linux/macOS or both

+* Why not macOS/Linux first?
+Windows GPT format installation is different from other operating systems.
+There are several reasons why the Windows installation starts first before other operating systems.
+The reason is:
+  * Windows will share the EFI with other operating systems and cause an error if one of systems breaks.
+  * Overwriting other operating system structure.
+  * And of course, **BSOD**

-#### Multiple USB Installation creation.
+#### Multiboot USB creation.

-Using Ventoy as multiboot installation tool is great alternative to prevent an issue.
-There is a way to combine all operating system (Windows / Linux / macOS).
-To create this tools, make sure you have Windows and Linux as current operating system before you are doing fresh install.
+* There are several tools that are suitable for multiboot purposes.
+  * [YUMI](https://www.pendrivelinux.com/yumi-multiboot-usb-creator/) is a suitable tool, however, using this tools require a lot of work.
+Hence, YUMI only support windows as platform.
+  * [Ventoy](https://www.ventoy.net/) is a free and open-source utility used for writing image files such as `.iso`, `.wim`, `.img`, `.vhd(x)`, and `.efi` files onto storage media to create bootable USB flash drives.
+Once Ventoy is installed onto a USB drive, there is no need to reformat the disk to update it with new installation files; it is enough to copy the `.iso`, `.wim`, `.img`, `.img(x)`, or `.efi` files to the USB drive and boot from them directly.
+Ventoy will present the user with a boot menu to select one of these files.
+The great things is, this tools support Windows and Linux platform.

-#### Ventoy (Windows)
+* Method 1: Ventoy (Windows)

   * First, create Ventoy USB as GPT format
   * Spare at least 1.5GB space for other purpose.
 In this case, we spare the space for OpenCore purpose.
-* After ventoy installation, format 1.5GB spare space using DiskGenius as ESP partition format.
+  * After ventoy installation, format 1.5GB spare space using [DiskGenius](www.diskgenius.com) as ESP partition format.
 Usually this will format the space as fat32.
+Rename partition as `OpenCore`, label as `OC`.
+Marked partition as `boot` & `ESP`.
+  * Just move other operating system `.iso`, `.img`, `.vhd` or etc to the drive named Ventoy.
+  * Move OpenCore `EFI` folder to pare 1.5GB extra EFI partition.
+  * Move `com.apple.recovery.boot` ([Online Recovery on Windows](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#making-the-installer-in-windows)) exatcly at the same place where OpenCore `EFI` folder is located.

-#### Ventoy (Linux)
+* Method 2: Ventoy (Linux)

   * Same procedure as above, install Ventoy first using the same format as mention above.
-* Spare exactly the same space (1.5GB) to create extra EFI patition using gparted.
+  * Spare exactly the same space (1.5GB) to create extra EFI patition using [gparted](https://gparted.org/).
+Usually this will format the space as fat32.
+Rename partition as `OpenCore`, label as `OC`.
+Marked partition as `boot` & `ESP`.

-#### Moving the file

-* Just move other operating system to the drive name Ventoy (Linux / Windows)
+  * Just move other operating system `.iso`, `.img`, `.vhd` or etc to the drive named Ventoy.
-* Move openCore `EFI` folder to pare 1.5GB extra EFI partition.
+  * Move OpenCore `EFI` folder to pare 1.5GB extra EFI partition.
-* Move `com.apple.recovery.boot` exatcly at the same place where OpenCore `EFI` folder is located.
+  * Move `com.apple.recovery.boot` ([Online Recovery on Linux](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html#making-the-installer-in-linux)) exatcly at the same place where OpenCore `EFI` folder is located.

+* Both method will produce 3 partition:
+  * VentoyEFI (Ventoy boot).
+  * Ventoy (Operating system `.iso`, `.img`, `.vhd` or etc) - `Windows`/`Linux`/`PE`.
+  * OC (OpenCore boot) - Online Recovery, Basesystem.chunklist and BaseSystem.dmg.

+* BIOS option
+  * Choose the boot option from the boot screen.
+There will be two `UEFI` choices available from the `same USB`.
+You can select [Ventoy](https://www.ventoy.net/) to boot to any `.iso`, `.img`, `.vhd`, etc or boot from Opencore USB Partition (third partition), expand installation by press spacebar to boot macOS recovery from BaseSystem.dmg (OC partition)

 Below is an example:

 ![Settings_1](https://user-images.githubusercontent.com/72515939/205746086-d9bc7e87-f176-498b-8f7e-3d26c5adeae6.png)